Shadowblazen/dynamodb-wrapper/README.md

         - `'EqualItemCount'` - creates groups with an equal number of items.
         - `'EvenlyDistributedGroupWCU'` - creates groups with equalized total WCU, allowing for variable item counts.
     - `options.targetItemCount` (number) - the number of items to put in each group when using the *EqualItemCount* partition strategy.
-    - `options.targetGroupWCU` (number) - the total WCU for each group in the *EvenlyDistributedGroupWCU* partition strategy.
+    - `options.targetGroupWCU` (number) - the size threshold (in WriteCapacityUnits) of each group when using the *EvenlyDistributedGroupWCU* partition strategy.

 ## Roadmap

 - **BatchGetItem:** Add support for `BatchGetItem` as part of the "Bulk Read" feature set.
-- **Event Hooks:** Use an EventEmitter to hook into events for logging and visibility
-    - "read" - be notified whenever a request consumes read throughput, so that you can log it or adjust configured throughput levels
-    - "write" - be notified whenever a request consumes write throughput, so that you can log it or adjust configured throughput levels
-    - "retry" - be notified when a request is retried due to throttling, so that you can log it or increase configured throughput levels
 - **Streams:** Add method signatures that return Streams (instead of Promises), allowing for better integration ecosystems such as gulp